abukhan5/cloud-demo/README.md

-# Sample AEM project template Updated for Dev branch
+# Sample AEM project template Updated for Feature branch hero component

 This is a project template for AEM-based applications.
 It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.